on all orders over $59

 Here is a quick video to show you how it works:

-The ACUdraw: A cranking mechanism integrated to the stock of the crossbow with no loose parts.
+The ACUdraw: A cranking mechanism integrated into the stock of the crossbow with no loose parts.
 Although it is noisier than other cocking devices and takes a little more time to draw, you don't usually have to crank it while in place and ready to hunt a game so it should not be too much of a problem.
 This crank device is reducing the draw weight to about 5 to 6 pounds.
 So, if you don't have the arm strength or have physical limitations that do not allow you to pull the string back with other cocking devices, this would be the best option for you.

 Below is a short video of the ACUdraw: